peterhaefliger/hugo/content/_index.md

 As a former scrum master and current product owner, I have great interest in agile practices but also in more technical software engineering and programming topics.

+All views expressed are my personal opinion and I do take the liberty to update posts as I learn more.

 ## About the tools and technologies used

 This site is created with [HUGO](https://gohugo.io/), an open-source static site generator.
 I run it in [replit](https://replit.com) which allows me to edit my files from any machine without local installation.
 Using HUGO allows me to exclusively focus on content written in [markdown](https://www.markdownguide.org/getting-started/) and not worry about formatting or styling.
 I use [github](https://github.com) for back-up and version control and [netlify](https://netlify.com) for building, deploying and hosting the site.
 I use [Caio Lente's](https://lente.dev/en/) [Bear Cub](https://themes.gohugo.io/themes/hugo-bearcub/) theme because I like its elegant simplicity and the author's design philosophy as explained [here](https://clente.github.io/hugo-bearcub/) and [here](https://lente.dev/en/posts/stone-websites/).